-The performance targets for the three (3) outcomes included in this indicator are established by the State with stakeholder input.
-Performance for each outcome is evaluated based on two (2) summary statements, each having a specific target (see Indicator 3 text).
-The data include all children exiting the system in the reporting period that received at least six (6) months of early intervention services.
+The performance targets for the three (3) outcomes included in this indicator are established by the State with state Performance for each outcome is evaluated based on two (2) summary statements, each having a specific target.
+The data include all children exiting the system in the reporting period that received at least six (6) months of earl available for 2,205 children exiting the system with at least 6 months of early intervention services.

-Indicator 3 data are collected regarding children who entered or exited the program below age expectations the percent who substantially increased their rate of growth by the time they turned 3 years of age or exited the program for each of the three (3) outcomes.
+Indicator 3 data are collected regarding children who entered or exited the program below age expectations the p substantially increased their rate of growth by the time they turned 3 years of age or exited the program for each o outcomes.
 The State met the targets for five (5) of six (6) summary statements for this Indicator.
-Complete data (both entry and exit) were available for 2,205 children exiting the system with at least 6 months of early intervention services.

-A1.
-Of those children who entered or exited the program below age expectations in Outcome A, the percent who substantially increased 1/31/2019 Page 1 of 9 their rate of growth by the time they turned 3 years of age or exited the program.
+Complete data (b their rate of growth by the time they turned 3 years of age or exited the program.
 The data target was 67.37% and the state did not meet this target with data findings at 65.87%.